Aspiring and Engaged Bodhichitta

 Training for Not Losing the Bodhichitta Aim in Future Lives

-The fifth point for training entails ridding ourselves of four types of murky behavior (nag-po'i chos-bzhi, four "black" actions) and adopting four glowing ones (dkar-po'i chos-bzhi, four "white" actions) instead.
-In each of the following four sets, the first type of behavior is the murky one that we try to stop and the second is the glowing one that we try to adopt.
+The fifth point for training entails ridding ourselves of four types of murky behavior (nag-po'i chos-bzhi, four "black" actions) and adopting four lustrous ones (dkar-po'i chos-bzhi, four "white" actions) instead.
+In each of the following four sets, the first type of behavior is the murky one that we try to stop and the second is the lustrous one that we try to adopt.

 - Stopping ever deceiving our spiritual teachers, parents, or the Triple Gem.
 Instead, always being honest with them, especially about our motivation and efforts to help others.